prognomiq/tap-spreadsheets-anywhere/README.md

 - **max_sampling_read**: (optional) How many lines of the source file should be sampled when in discovery mode attempting to infer a schema.
 The default is 1000 samples.
 - **max_sampled_files**: (optional) The maximum number of files in the targeted set that will be sampled.
 The default is 5.
 - **max_records_per_run**: (optional) The maximum number of records that should be written to this stream in a single sync run.
 The default is unlimited.
+- **max_records_per_file**: (optional) The maximum number of records that should be written to this stream from a single file.
+The default is unlimited.
 - **prefer_number_vs_integer**: (optional) If the discovery mode sampling process sees only integer values for a field, should `number` be used anyway so that floats are not considered errors?
 The default is false but true can help in situations where floats only appear rarely in sources and may not be detected through discovery sampling.
 - **prefer_schema_as_string**: (optional) Bool value either as true or false (default).
 Should the schema be all read as string by default.
 - **selected**: (optional) Should this table be synced.
 Defaults to true.
 Setting to false will skip this table on a sync run.